List of Spider-Man and His Amazing Friends characters: Chameleon

-The Chameleon was the featured villain in the "Seven Little Superheroes" episode of Spider-Man and His Amazing Friends, voiced by Hans Conreid.
+The Chameleon was the featured villain in the episode "Seven Little Superheroes", voiced by Hans Conreid.
 He lured Spider-Man, Iceman, Firestar, Captain America, Doctor Strange, Sub-Mariner and Shanna the She-Devil (referred to as "Shanna of the Jungle") to the remote Wolf Island to pick them off one by one.

 Doctor Doom

-Dr. Doom's final 1980s animated appearance was in Spider-Man and His Amazing Friends voiced by Shepard Menkin.
+Dr. Doom's final 1980s animated appearance was in Spider-Man and His Amazing Friends, voiced by Shepard Menkin.
 He appeared in an episode entitled "The Fantastic Mr. Frump!"

 Dracula

-He appeared in the Spider-Man and His Amazing Friends episode "The Transylvania Connection" (AKA "The Bride of Dracula"), voiced by Stan Jones.
+He appeared in the episode "The Transylvania Connection", voiced by Stan Jones.

 Electro

-Electro was the main villain in the Spider-Man and His Amazing Friends episode Videoman, voiced by Allan Melvin.
-He later made a cameo appearance in Attack of the Arachnoid.
+Electro was the main villain in the episode "Videoman", voiced by Allan Melvin.
+He later made a cameo appearance in "Attack of the Arachnoid".

 Videoman

 In Season 1, Videoman first appeared as a creature, created by Electro.
 Its abilities include moving through and manipulating electronic circuits, and Videoman is used by Electro to suck in and entrap Spider-Man, Flash Thompson, Firestar and Iceman into a video game display where Electro attempts to destroy the four.
 However, Flash is able to save himself and the others by escaping through the monitor and into Electro's electronic components to save the others.
-This first villainous version of Videoman makes one other appearance in Season 2's "Origin of Ice-Man".
+This first villainous version of Videoman makes one other appearance in Season 2's episode "Origin of Ice-Man".

 Doctor Faustus

-Doctor Faustus appeared on the Spider-Man and His Amazing Friends episode Pawns of the Kingpin, voiced by Dennis Marks.
+Doctor Faustus appeared on the episode "Pawns of the Kingpin", voiced by Dennis Marks.
 He is employed by Wilson Fisk to construct the Psycho Disk and use it to brainwash Captain America and Iceman.

 Green Goblin

-Green Goblin appears in the 1980s Spider-Man and His Amazing Friends cartoon show, which depicts Norman Osborn, voiced by Dennis Marks, as something closer to the Lizard, with a serious medical problem of physically and uncontrollably changing into the Green Goblin, also voiced by Marks.
+Green Goblin, voiced by Dennis Marks, is depicted as something closer to the Lizard, with a serious medical problem of physically and uncontrollably changing into the Green Goblin.
 This version of the character has a niece by the name of Mona Osborn, who had no knowledge of her uncle's double identity.
 When she was held captive by the Green Goblin, she stated that he looked familiar.
 He appears in the episodes "The Triumph of the Green Goblin" and "The Quest of the Red Skull".

 Juggernaut

-Juggernaut appeared on Spider-Man and His Amazing Friends, voiced by William H. Marshall.
+Juggernaut appeared on Spider-Man and His Amazing Friends, voiced by William Marshall.

 Kingpin

-Kingpin appeared in the Spider-Man and His Amazing Friends episode "Pawns of the Kingpin", voiced by Walker Edmiston.
-In that episode, he brainwashes Captain America, who then tricks Bobby Drake a.k.a.
-Iceman so both heroes would steal a secret weapon for him.
+Kingpin appeared in the episode "Pawns of the Kingpin", voiced by Walker Edmiston.
+In that episode, he brainwashes Captain America, who then tricks Iceman so both heroes would steal a secret weapon for him.
 The scientist who developed the brainwashing technique betrays the Kingpin by brainwashing him but the Kingpin eventually reveals that he had already taken precautions and had just pretended to be brainwashed waiting for a chance to capture the scientist.
 He's eventually captured.